nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 background.

-And I think this ties also into the Rust roadmap that was established for this year, which was this focus on, I forget what word they used-- but sort of on stability, that, rather than innovate, let's make this, like, the year of catching up to all of the rushing that we've done.
+And I think this ties also into the Rust roadmap that was established for this year, which was this focus on, I forget what word they used— but sort of on stability, that, rather than innovate, let's make this, like, the year of catching up to all of the rushing that we've done.
 Let's sort of take a breath, tidy up the technical debt in a sense we've built up from adding all these